feddelegrand7/data_exploration_shiny_app/R/documentation.md

   <figcaption>Figure 5: Pairwise Interface before Loading Sample Data</figcaption>
 </figure>

 Pairwise correlations on the variables are computed, and the top N are displayed (where N is determined by user input).
-Pairwise correlations of missing-ness indicators are also computed and displayed for the top N variable pairs.
+Pairwise correlations of missingness indicators are also computed and displayed for the top N variable pairs.
 PCA is then used to calculate how many redundant variables there are.
 The table and plot and display the number of components that explain 95%, 97.5%, and 99% of the variability.

 <figure>
   <img src="figure6.png" alt="Pairwise results">